-Venezuela's Guaido says troops join him to oust Maduro; government says it is in control
+Venezuela's Guaido calls on troops to join him in uprising against Maduro

 “We’re all afraid,” he told Reuters, “but we had to do it”.

-Spain, the former colonial power in Venezuela and instrumental in setting the European Union line, said that, although it considered Guaido the legitimate leader of Venezuela, it did not support a military coup and wanted to see elections.
+Spain, instrumental in setting the European Union line, said that, although it considered Guaido the legitimate leader of Venezuela, it did not support a military coup and wanted to see elections.

-Reporting by Angus Berwick and Vivian Sequera in Caracas; Additional reporting by Matt Spetalnick in Washington; Writing by Kevin Liffey; Editing by Peter Graff, Chizu Nomiyama and Bill Rigby
+Reporting by Angus Berwick, Vivian Sequera, Corina Pons, Mayela Armas, Deisy Buitrago, and Luc Cohen in Caracas; Additional reporting by Matt Spetalnick, Patricia Zengerle and Roberta Rampton in Washington; Writing by Kevin Liffey; Editing by Peter Graff Bill Rigby and Alistair Bell